Yadav-Rahul-raj/EyeSpeech-2.0/README.md

 - The person whoes whole body, hand, mouth is paralyzed, for them this is usesful.

 - The Best example can be `Dr. Stephen Hawking` whoes whole body is paralyzed except cheek then also with the help of cheek he has written many books.

-- Instead of alphabets if we give option like `Water`, `Food`, `Bath` etc then that would be more useful for paralized person to say there basic necessarity.

->
-## Summary:
-***
-*There are some limitation of this program but with some improvements, this program can be made best.*